Rays as Pixels: Learning A Joint Distribution of Videos and Camera Trajectories: Experiments

 \subsection{Limitations}

 First, our training data consists of static scenes with smooth camera trajectories, so the model may not generalize well to rapid camera motion or scenes containing dynamic objects.
-Secondly, our approach currently uses image conditioning only; integrating text-based control alongside camera control is a natural extension that we leave to future work.
+Second, the $4\times$ temporal compression of the VAE compresses consecutive frames into shared latent positions, which leads to the loss on temporal dimensions.